 In terms of lyrics, this LP contains D Double E’s characteristic restrained and simple flow peppered with humour (“Stick with the plan, stick with the program.
 And if I like your gyal-ly; wham, bam, thank you, ma’am” [“Better Than The Rest”]).
 In “Special Delivery” D makes the most basic rhymes sound like something special and in “Bark It” the awkward line “Make you shit your pants and fart it” almost goes unnoticed among the other more hardcore lines.
 “Back Then” is a one-verse song which simultaneously reminisces about the past whilst giving humourous comparisons; “Back in the day used to make a likkle phone call, now man wanna FaceTime instead.
 Back in the day you used to be merking, now all your bars are dead”.
 Basically Jackuum! contains all the rhymes that will easily satisfy D Double E’s fans.

 The production on Jackuum! is consistent and at times varied.
 For instance “Schoolin'” contains a mean synth and bass (an orthodox Grime sound) whereas “Special Delivery” sports more of a US West Coast vibe.
 “Seeing Double” and “Natural Organic” features a more laid-back, relaxed feel and “Lyrical Hypnosis” has a night-time aesthetic.
-The juxtaposed sample and beat in “Live Tonight” sounds like a hybrid 1980’s-2000’s track and this is the closest thing to a “Pop song” on the entire LP.
+The juxtaposed synth and beat in “Live Tonight” sounds like a hybrid 1980’s-2000’s track and this is the closest thing to a “Pop song” on the entire LP (the melody of which sounds a lot like Christine And The Queens’ “Girlfriend”).
 The best production comes in the form of “Trippin'” with the “you know it” vocal sample sticking out against the raw beat.